Follow me on Twitter

 bend, autumn

 The first day of fall in Bend.
 Ahh.
 Most of the tourist trade has vanished (I’m told), and the hipsters have slunk back to Portland and their PBRs.
-Locals are relaxing, the sky is blue, and the beer is flowing.
+Locals are relaxing, the sky is blue, and the craft beer is flowing.

 the rally